eudicots/Cactus/README.md

 ##### Optimization

-Modify `config.json`, and add the extensions you want to be optimizing:
+Modify `config.json`, and add the extensions you want optimized:

     "optimize": [
         "js",